utkarsh-1602/interview-approaches/javascript-practice/callbackFunctions/Readme.md

 # Callback Function
 - A function that is passed as an argument to another function so that it can be executed in that other function is called as a **callback function**.
-- Callback functions are commonly used in asynchronous programming to handle tasks that take time to complete, such as making API requests, reading files, or processing data/
+- Callback functions are commonly used in asynchronous programming to handle tasks that take time to complete, such as making API requests, reading files, or processing data.

 ## Can you illustrate how Callback Functions can create “callback hell” and how to avoid it?
 - Callback functions can lead to “callback hell” when they are nested within each other, creating a pyramid of doom.
 This happens because JavaScript executes code sequentially and relies on callbacks for asynchronous operations.